Integrate Zapp Unique Coupon Upload

 Manage your coupon rules

 Click Manage Coupon Rules to view all the coupon rules you generated in ODP.
-When you click the dropdown, ODP dynamically assesses which rules you have and how many codes remain in each pool and displays each valid "rule_id" available for use in liquid.
+When you click the drop-down list, ODP dynamically assesses which rules you have and how many codes remain in each pool and displays each valid "rule_id" available for use in liquid.

 Selecting a rule and clicking Purge Rule removes all remaining (undistributed) codes from that pool.